 Error No. 1: Not getting enough coverage

 Travelers need to make sure that they are purchasing the right coverage for their circumstances, says Kasara Barto, a spokeswoman for the travel insurance site Squaremouth.com.
-“While many of the impacts of the outbreak were not covered by travel insurance, some policies are still offering cancellation and medical benefits for certain situations,” she says.
+Look for policies offering coverage for some of travelers’ top concerns.
+Among them: cancellation for medical, economic and employment reasons.

 Error No. 2: Getting the wrong kind of travel insurance